forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 Later on one started to use adjuvants (substances increasing the immune response).
 If these substances remain long-term in the body or the effects are diffuse and hard to diagnose  symptom watching is not enough.

-> A classical example though not in vaccination but in treatment is mercury.
+> An example, though not in vaccination, but in medications is mercury.
 Symptom tests were and are common practice for medications.
-Mercury once passed such symptom tests (its kinetics and behavior within the body were unknown) and was as medication.
+Mercury once passed such symptom tests (its kinetics and behavior within the body were unknown) and was used as medication.
 Since quite some ago it became known, that mercury can cause subtle damages and enriches within the body it is not used anymore.

 ### Symptom Surveillance is Enough If